CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 # Engageable Opponents

 Engageable Opponents represents the number of opponents that can be fought in a certain round.
-Each character engaged or each enemy that engages the character cost one engageable opponent for that round.
-If a character's engagable opponents is exceeded, they gain the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to achieve Victory Levels.
+Each opponent engaged with a combat roll cost one engageable opponent for that round.
+If a character's engagable opponents is exceeded, they gain the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to a Victory Levels.

 ## Engageable Opponents Calculations